solemnla/GAMMA_for_PC_testing/README.md

 ## Notes

-- This demo is limited to chromosome 11 and a subset of xQTLs for demonstration purposes
+- This demo is restricted to chromosome 11 and a subset of xQTLs for demonstration purposes, please note that the results may differ from the complete version as (1) tissues not included may have more significant signals; (2) genes on other chromosomes may provide additional information for Network-based methods.
-- For full functionality, please refer to the complete GAMMA implementation
+- Running the full version on a local personal machine may not be feasible as (1) storage requirements exceed standard consumer hardware capacity; (2) processing time is prohibitive without a distributed computational framework or HPC.
+For full functionality, please refer to the complete GAMMA implementation at: https://gamma.westlakefuturegene.com.
+Where we provide an online platform for running the complete GAMMA pipeline.

 ## Support